mcclaskey/batch_niistats/README.md

 ## 2. Run scripts

-Open a terminal and run the following 2 lines:
+Open a terminal and activate your project environment, then run the following 2 lines:
 ```
-workon batch_fslstats_env
 python3 batch_niistats.py
 ```
 A file selection dialogue box will now open.
 Select the .csv file you created in step 1 and press ok.
 Wait while the program runs.